lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 - [ ] Use AI to analyze a simple table of data and extract plain-language insights.
 - [ ] Apply the five-point quality check to evaluate an AI output.
 - [ ] Save at least three tested prompts to a personal Prompt Library.
+- [ ] Export your LinkedIn profile as a PDF and use it as input for an AI professional page.
+- [ ] Use AI to tailor a CV to a specific job posting and generate a cover letter email.

 ## 📘 Further Reading